jamal-saeedi/jamal-saeedi.github.io/_pages/cv.md

     Amirkabir University of Technology.
   * Obtained M.Sc. and Ph.D. degrees in electrical engineering in 2010 and 2015, respectively.
   * Published 10 ISI journal papers and 7 conference papers in various research areas.

+## Volunteering
 * 2012 – Present: Reviewer for IEEE, Elsevier, Springer, IET, Taylor & Francis, and World Scientific journals on signal and image processing, computer vision, and remote sensing.
+* February 2017 – December 2019: Evaluator of knowledge-based companies at Presidential Deputy for Science and Technology, Tehran, Iran.

 Skills
 ======